amosjerbi/portfolio/README.md

 ```

 Make sure to:
-1. Create a `.gitignore` file in the root directory
+1. Create a `.gitignore` file in the root directory  (click add new file and paste relevant text)
+2. Create a '.github/workflows/instagram.yml' (click add new file and paste relevant text)
-2. Add your Instagram access token as mentioned above
+3. Add your Instagram access token as mentioned above
-3. Never commit hard coded tokens like in the example gallery_Local_Token.html
+4. Never commit hard coded tokens like in the example gallery_Local_Token.html